 We are keen to ensure a good workforce supply and so encouraging graduates into teaching in the Further Education (FE) sector is frequently on our agenda.

-Our delivery partner, East Durham College, devised a fully supported scheme, working with Higher Education Institutions (HEI) and local FE providers to recruit and find placements for third year students within local colleges or independent training providers.
+Our delivery partner, Cognition Education, devised a fully supported scheme, working with Higher Education Institutions (HEI) and local FE providers to recruit and find placements for applicants within local colleges or independent training providers.

-Some feedback from participants:
+Some feedback from T2TFE participants and providers:

-A study reporting on participants’ experiences of the Talent to Teach programme and its effectiveness is available here.
+A study reporting on participants’ experiences of the Talent to Teach programme and its effectiveness is available.
 The evaluation report showed that the programme effectively raised participants’ awareness of teaching in FE, leading to experiences which created significant enthusiasm and interest in such a career amongst a majority.
 Also importantly, it helped others appreciate teaching was not likely to be for them.

 Read more about participants’ experiences of the programme in these case studies.